ldt4ssc/ldt4ssc.github.io/docs/guidance_content/ws1.md

 # WS1 Piloting Activities - Technical Inter-connection of Existing LDTs

 ## Brief Overview
 This Work Strand focuses on connecting and testing existing Local Digital Twins (LDTs) within a European ecosystem.
-The aim is to demonstrate interoperability, enable cross-domain and cross-border data sharing, and build the foundations for a European federation of LDTs.
-Through these efforts, the pilots will unlock innovation opportunities for cities, communities, and providers, contributing to smarter and more resilient communities across Europe.
+The goal is to demonstrate interoperability, enable data sharing across domains and borders, and unlock new opportunities for smarter and more resilient communities.

+**Key facts:**
 - 6–8 pilots will be selected
 - Start of the pilots: May 2026
 - Duration: 18 months
 - Funding: 50% co-funding required
 - Opening of Open Call 1: November 2025

+**What is the goal?**
+- Demonstrate interoperability between existing LDTs
+- Enable cross-domain and cross-border data sharing
+- Build the foundations for a European federation of LDTs
+- Unlock innovation opportunities for cities, communities, and providers

 ---

-## Who are we looking for?
+**Who Are We Looking For?**

-**Municipalities, groups of municipalities, syndicates, or regions** with:
-  - A data platform with a description and a functional perimeter
-  - Willingness to share data, models, and services with:
+Municipalities, groups of municipalities, syndicates, or regions, who have a **data platform** with a description and a functional perimeter, and who are willing to share data, models, and services with:
 - Other data platforms (LDT, hypervision, etc.)
 - Data spaces

+Municipalities or regions aiming to:
-**Municipalities or regions** wanting to create a **data space** to link a batch of local data platforms
+- Create a data space to link a batch of local data platforms

-**Municipalities, groups of municipalities, or regions** aiming to create a **marketplace of services**
+- Develop a marketplace of services

+**Minimum consortium composition:**
+- At least 2 public entities
+- Plus 1 other partner from the following:
+  - Private entity (e.g., service provider)
+  - Private association (legal status)
+  - Trusted third party
+  - Representative of a use-case sector

+**Requirement:**
+- The consortium must propose at least 2 common use cases.

 ---

-## WS1 Mandatory Requirements
+## WS1 Specific Requirements
-To ensure that selected pilots are mature, interoperable, and sustainable, applicants must comply with a set of **mandatory requirements**.
-These requirements cover technical, legal, and governance aspects, ensuring that pilots contribute effectively to the European Local Digital Twin ecosystem and are well alligned with the scope and goals of this Work Strand.

-**Technical Requirements**

-- The pilot demonstrates sufficient *digital maturity* (TBD)
-- Interoperability is integrated *by design*, not as an afterthought (TBD)
-- Applicants commit to adopting a *high level of interoperability*, aligned with MIMs and linked legal clauses (TBD)

-**Legal Requirements**

-- Agreement to integrate *legal clauses* ensuring data sovereignty, compliance with funded projects, and replicability of results
-- A clear statement of *data governance status* must be provided at both the beginning and the end of the project
-- A *minimum governance baseline* must be described to enable project start
-- Proposal of a *methodology for establishing data governance frameworks* tailored to the pilot
+On top of the **common requirements** described in the Pilot Guidance page, WS1 piloting activity extends its requirements to:

+**Technical**
+- The pilot consortium must include at least **two data platforms/Local Digital Twins** to interconnect (upcoming definitions).
+- Applicants must use in priority the **proposed building blocks and assets** (smart data models, connectors, etc.) to interconnect their platforms or LDTs.
+- Pilots must use **selected types of interconnection** (TBD).
+- For knowledge models:
+  - Use existing smart data models, or
+  - Create new smart data models if they don’t exist.
+- Applicants must agree to **publish on GitHub, FIWARE, or EDIC** (TBD)

 ---

 ## WS1 Resources